spicetify/docs/docs/development/api-wrapper/methods/cosmos-async.md

 :::caution

-Be mindful of where you're making a request to, especially if you're making a request to an external URL as it *may* compromise the user's privacy.
+Be mindful of where you're making a request to, especially if you're making a request to an external URL as it *may* compromise the user's account.

 If you're not certain, only use `CosmosAsync` for internal Spotify URLs, or use `fetch` for external URLs.